 • USER:GROUP: The user ownership is changed to the specified user and the group to the specified group.

-How to use recursive chown
+How to chown recursively with chown -R

 In many instances, you'll want to chown recursively, instructing the command to apply the changes to all files and directories under your given directory.
-To give an example, chown bitlaunch directory would affect the following:

 directoryfile1.txt